Managing Information Copies/Duplicates

 Instructing employees that recipients are required to dispose of unnecessary duplicates will enhance their comfort level.
 They will know they are neither violating company policy nor breaking the law when deleting duplicate e-mail.

-All the various media types should be addressed in the records retention schedule (including reproductions, microfilm, flash drives, BlackBerry devices, Palm Pilots, laptops, compact disks, and machine readable computer records).
+All the various media types should be addressed in the records retention schedule (including reproductions, microfilm, flash drives, mobile devices, tablets, laptops, compact disks, and machine readable computer records).

 For an organization's document retention policy to be effective, it should stay current with the laws that effect it.
 It should also continually train staff, provide them with periodic e-mail updates on what documents to delete, and constantly reinforce the difference between a draft and a final version.